Deltares/hydromt/docs/dev/plugin-quickstart.rst

   network models (to be developed).

-So typically, when you want to add data to your model (DEM, precipitation, parameters etc.), you add data to one of the specific Model component.
-To add data, to a component, the ``set_<component>`` methods are you use and each of the components can be read and written using the specific ``read_<component>`` and ``write_<component>`` methods.
+So typically, when you want to add data to your model (DEM, precipitation, parameters etc.), you add data to one of the specific Model components.
+To add data to a component, the ``set_<component>`` methods should be used and each of the components can be read and written using the specific ``read_<component>`` and ``write_<component>`` methods.

 A table that lists the base model components common to all model classes can be found at